pingcap/docs-cn/ticdc/manage-ticdc.md

 enable-old-value = true
 ```

-After this feature is enabled, you can see [TiCDC Open Protocol - Row Changed Event](/ticdc/ticdc-open-protocol.md#row-changed-event) for the detailed output format.
-The new TiDB v4.0 collation framework will also be supported when you use the MySQL sink.
+This feature is enabled by default since v5.0.
+To learn the output format of the TiCDC Open Protocol after this feature is enabled, see [TiCDC Open Protocol - Row Changed Event](/ticdc/ticdc-open-protocol.md#row-changed-event).

+## Replicate tables with the new framework for collations enabled

+Starting from v4.0.15, v5.0.4, v5.1.1 and v5.2.0, TiCDC supports tables that have enabled [new framework for collations](/character-set-and-collation.md#new-framework-for-collations).

 ## Replicate tables without a valid index